 Are you looking for a way to use up all your leftover sewing scraps?

-Do you also like supporting small craft businesses?
+Do you also like supporting creative entrepreneurs running small businesses?

 Why not kill two birds with one stone and support a small business on Etsy by buying an instant download sewing pattern?

-All of the patterns linked to below are suitable for small and medium-sized fabric scraps as well as fabric remnants and offcuts.
+All of the patterns linked to below are suitable for small and medium-sized fabric scraps, precuts, as well as fabric remnants and offcuts.